Jackyroo42/Tutorial-Blog/README.md

 }
 ```

-In this illustration, screens larger than 768 pixels have a larger font size.
+Explaination: In this example, screens larger than 768 pixels have an adjusted, larger font size.

 2. Adaptable Navigation Bar:

-Let's add responsiveness to the navigation bar.
-Suppose you have an unordered list of navigation items in your navigation bar:
+Let's add responsiveness to the navigation bar, as well:

 ```html
 <nav>